lkmx/dojo/tech/pyenv.md

-pyenv is a simple utility to manage multiple versions of python, a common scenario for MacOS (macOS) users.
+Pyenv is a powerful and open-source version management tool designed to simplify the process of handling multiple versions of Python on a single system.

+Pyenv allows developers to easily switch between different versions of Python, ensuring compatibility and ease of development for diverse projects.
+It excels over other version management tools by providing seamless environment isolation, effortless version installation, and integration with virtual environments.
+With pyenv, you can ensure that you're always working with the right version of Python for your project's needs.